 Additionally, the level of English amongst students is very low, so at times it can be challenging to communicate with them.
 Teachers need to continuously use simple language, speak slowly and maintain patience in conversation with students, as you will often be teaching complex topics that are sometimes difficult for students to understand.

 One of my concerns was, how will I find the right school for me?
 What would the working conditions be like?
 How much will I get paid?
 Will I have the time to have a social life?
 These are all things I had in mind before beginning to work.
 However, these were all resolved once I talked to people and found the right school for me.
 In the end, I have discovered that it is very easy for ESL teachers to balance life and work as you will find schools value your wellbeing just as much as they value your time and effort as a teacher!

 How OnTESOL’s Course Shaped My Teaching

-OnTESOL’s course has shaped my teaching because I learnt that teaching English is very easy, we simply need to use the appropriate teaching methods that match the needs of the students.
+OnTESOL’s course has shaped my teaching because I learned that teaching English is very easy, we simply need to use the appropriate teaching methods that match the needs of the students.
 In my current reading classes, the school has a set of “Levelled Readers” books for each level, from 4-14.
 For the phonics lessons, I prepare my own lessons and create my own lessons since there is no textbook.
-I learnt that the use of Smartboards and iPads are important as they increase the efficiency of learning as they makes the lessons interesting, engaging and interactive, and students learn more than just rote English.
+I learned that the use of Smartboards and iPads are important as they increase the efficiency of learning as they make the lessons interesting, engaging and interactive, and students learn more than just rote English.
 In fact, they are able to increase their communication, teamwork and motor skills.